-2. AFDC Medicaid, SSI Medicaid, AFDC/U-Related and SSI-Related Medicaid, CDCS, PAC, QDWI, QMB, SLIMB, QI-1 and QI-2
+WV WORKS, AFDC Medicaid, SSI Medicaid, AFDC-Related and SSI-Related Medicaid, CDCS, PAC, QDWI, QMB, SLIMB and QI-1

-NOTE: This section applies to any trust established on or after 8/11/93.
+NOTE: For the AFDC Medicaid, SSI Medicaid, AFDC-Related and SSI-Related Medicaid, CDCS, PAC, QDWI, QMB, SLIMB and QI-1 programs, this section applies to any trust established on or after 8/11/93.
 For trusts prior to 8/11/93, see Appendix B of this Chapter.